Logical Interface Properties

 Before you begin

 You must configure a profile to collect error and statistic information for input and output packets on a particular logical interface.
-An accounting profile specifies what statistics should be collected and written to a log file.
-For more information on how to configure an accounting-data log file, see the Configuring Accounting-Data Log Files.
+An accounting profile specifies which statistics are collected and written to a log file.
+For more information about how to configure an accounting-data log file, see the Configuring Accounting-Data Log Files.

 An interface profile specifies the information collected and written to a log file.
 You can configure a profile to collect error and statistic information for input and output packets on a particular logical interface.